IversonLeizke/Javascript/README.md

 5. Functions - Get the average from scores of two team and see who's winner
 6. Array - Calculating tips for a array of bills
 7. Objects - Created two objetcs to represent to user and compare there BMI's
+8. Loops - Calculating the tips of a array of bills using an looping for